-Central Regional Minister, Kwamena Duncan, has suggested the need for police cells in the country to be disinfected at the end of every quarter of the year.
+Central Regional Minister Kwamena Duncan has underscored the need for police cells in the country to be disinfected every quarter.

-Mr Duncan made the proposal when he officially launched the Central Region disinfection and fumigation exercise of police facilities at the regional police headquarters, Cape Coast, on Tuesday.
+Mr Duncan made the proposal when he officially launched the Central Region disinfection and fumigation of police facilities at the regional police headquarters in Cape Coast on Tuesday.

 The disinfection and fumigation exercise of police facilities across the country is a collaboration between the Ghana Police Service and Zoomlion Ghana Limited.